ARCHIVED-mean-stack/session-5/README.md

 * Download [Visual Studio Code](http://code.visualstudio.com)
 * Edit the user preferences to `"editor.formatOnType": true,` and `"editor.formatOnSave": true`
-* Note the built-in support for Angular
+* Note the built-in support for Angular and Git

+Create a Git and Github repo for this project so we can use the built-in support in Code.

 Run `sudo npm install`, run `gulp` and test by adding a selected state for the new home page to the sass.